 The original Apple Computer kit in 1976 typically included just 4K or 8K of RAM.
 The Apple II, a year later, could manage between 4K and 48K, and by the end of 1977 16K was considered a small amount of memory.
 Two years later, 1979, the Apple II Plus shipped standard with 48K of RAM, with an additional 16K often added on through the Language Card, plus another 1K on the 80-column card.

-Plotting out these values made it obvious that RAM was even faster growing Moore's general rule transistors, doubling every 18 months.
+Plotting out these values made it obvious that RAM was growing even faster than Moore's general rule on transistors, doubling every 18 months.